pythonindia/inpycon-blog/content/blog/pycon-india-2016-workshop-introduction.md

 Summary: PyCon India 2016 - Workshop Introduction

 The Workshops at [PyCon India](https://in.pycon.org/2016/) will be held on 23rd September, 2016.
-They are hands-on sessions of 3 hour duration each and are taught by experts in the field.
+They are hands-on sessions of 3 hours duration each and are taught by experts in the field.

 We have selected a total of 6 workshops into this year's conference.
 There will be 3 Workshops in parallel during the morning session and 3 of them in parallel during the afternoon session.
 Please make sure that you avoid schedule conflicts while purchasing tickets for the Workshops.